cohenoa33/ruby-project-alt-guidelines-sea01-seng-ft-071320/README2.md

     - calculate the rating for every ice cream
     - get ice cream names (similar to the all_reviews_greater_than_number)

+    delete review
+  V  - puts all the icrcream names that the user rate V  - find the review that the user want to delete
+  V  - delete review

  - check if user already exist